- The Richard W. Riley College of Education and Human Sciences

 Licensure

-Walden is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB) to offer a program leading to a Minnesota Tier 3 license in Elementary Education.
-Candidates seeking licensure in Minnesota are responsible for completing all Minnesota requirements beyond Walden’s state-approved program, including passing the Minnesota Teacher Licensure Exams.
+Walden is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB) to offer programs leading to initial teacher licensure in Elementary Education and Special Education.
+Candidates seeking licensure in Minnesota are responsible for completing all Minnesota requirements beyond Walden’s state-approved program.
 The Minnesota Professional Educator Licensing and Standards Board (PELSB) is solely responsible for reviewing applications and issuing licenses.

 Individuals interested in licensure in states other than Minnesota may qualify by virtue of completing a state-approved educator preparation program; however, individuals must review their state’s regulations to ensure the program meets all requirements, paying particular attention to any requirements specific to out-of-state program completers.
-Individuals who reside in certain states may be ineligible to enroll in this program.
+Individuals who reside in certain states may be ineligible to enroll in certain programs.
 Walden Enrollment Specialists can provide guidance on licensure questions; however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representation or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.

 Learning Outcomes